chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-around-ahmed-body/2d-transient-around-ahmed-body.rst

       mpirun -np 6 ../../exe/bin/gls_navier_stokes_2d ahmed.prm

 where here 6 is the number of cpu used.
+The estimated execution time is 6 minutes and 53 seconds.

 Results
 -------